oarosale/testing/README.md

 # testing
-learning about git and github
+learning about git, github, and node.js.